 - develop ownership of the skills and strategies taught during supplementary teaching and apply these strategies and skills in their mainstream class situation.

-Criteria for Selection of Pupils to Receive Supplementary Teaching
+Criteria for Selection of Students to Receive Supplementary Teaching

 In the allocation of places for Learning Support, the following are prioritised:

-- Priority will be given to pupils who are performing at or below the 10th percentile in a standardised test of English and math’s.
+- Support will be given to students who are performing at or below the 10th percentile in a standardised test of English and maths.

-- Please refer to the ASD Unit Admission Policy also for pupils who have a diagnosis of ASD.
+- Please refer to the ASD Unit Admission Policy also for students who have a diagnosis of ASD.

 Students will be assessed as follows: